James1345/white-noise/README.md

 Fixtures define the data that should be entered into the database.
 Generators create the data and a fixture runner enters it.

+### Fixtures

 A fixture object takes 4 parameters.

-- *model* The model to be acted on.
+- **model** The model to be acted on.
 This should be a direct reference to the model class that data should be created for.

-- *quantity* How many instances of the model need adding to the database
+- **quantity** How many instances of the model need adding to the database

-- *dependancies* A list of fixtures that this fixture depends on.
+- **dependancies** A list of fixtures that this fixture depends on.
 The base for fixture runners can resolve dependancies to ensure fixtures are ruin in the correct order

-- *fields* This is a dictionary of field names to tuples.
+- **fields** This is a dictionary of field names to tuples.
 The field name is the field of the model to be generated, the tuple is of the form (generator, options), where generator is a generator class and options is a dictionary of options to pass to the generator's

+### Generators

+Currently available generators (and their options)

+#### RandomGenerator

+Creates a random string for the field

+- **length** The length of the field

+#### InsultGenerator

+Creates a random insulting sentence  string for the field

+### Fixture runners

+Currently only the *SQLAlchemy* Fixture Runner is available.
+This requires a reference to an SQLAlchemy session object, and a list of fixtures